Complaints

 The Financial Ombudsman Service provides a free, independent service for clients to solve disputes with not for profit debt advice providers.

-The Financial Ombudsman Service will only step in once the bureau has had the opportunity to investigate matters, so please contact the bureau first.
+The Financial Ombudsman Service will only look at your complaint after the bureau has had the opportunity to investigate matters, so please contact the bureau first.

 If your complaint is about debt advice or if you were seeking advice about your credit record and you are not satisfied with the bureau’s final response or if eight weeks have passed since you first let the bureau know about your concerns, you can ask the Financial Ombudsman to review your complaint.